Skip to main content

 EUID Tokens and Refresh Tokens

-When a publisher sends a user's personal data—hashed or unhashed email addresses—to the EUID Operator, whether via one of the EUID SDKs or the POST /token/generate endpoint, the EUID Operator converts the personal data to a raw EUID, encrypts it into an EUID token, and returns the EUID token with associated values, including a refresh token.
+When a publisher sends a user's personal data—hashed or unhashed email addresses or phone numbers—to the EUID Operator, whether via one of the EUID SDKs or the POST /token/generate endpoint, the EUID Operator converts the personal data to a raw EUID, encrypts it into an EUID token, and returns the EUID token with associated values, including a refresh token.
 The publisher can then use the EUID token in the bidstream.

 EUID Tokens: Key Information